AnKing-Memberships/anki-remote-decks/README.md

 # Contributing

-The repo is not really setup up currently for contributing.
+The repo is not really set up currently for contributing.

-In order to package the repository run the following scripts.
+In order to package the repository, run the following scripts.
 This will generate a zip with the required files for an Anki Add-on

 ```
 ./installOrgToAnki.sh